EaminK10/EaminK10/README.md

 - MySQL
 - Python

+## Python Portfolio:

+- **DBOperations.py**: A Python script that includes functions to create and manage a SQLite database, read CSV files, write data into the database, and display tables.

 ### Projects:
 - **Python Portfolio**: First-year project at the University of Westminster showcasing Python problem-solving skills.
 - **Art Gallery Database**: First-year project at the University of Westminster, creating an Art Gallery Database for a museum.